 29 Oct 2018

-Our world premiere of an exciting work by up-and-coming British composer Ryan Latimer together with two classic pieces by Leonard Bernstein will be broadcast on BBC Radio 3 on November 16.
+Our world premiere of an exciting work by up-and-coming British composer Ryan Latimer together with two classic pieces by Leonard Bernstein was broadcast on BBC Radio 3 on 16 November.

 It opened with the BBC Concert Orchestra playing Tchaikovsky Romeo and Juliet Fantasy Overture before the 28-year-old Latimer’s new work was well received in the Barbican Hall.

-Abrams, 12, won much praise for his solo in the second movement of the Psalms (Adonai Ro-i, Lo Ehsar or the Lord is my Shepherd) before Valeria, Emily, Kieran and Nitai took on the roles of Maria/Rosalia, Anita, Riff and Bernard/Tony respectively in rousing renditions of the popular I feel Pretty, Jet Song, America and Tonight.
+Joshua Abrams, 12, won much praise for his solo in the second movement of the Chichester Psalms (Adonai Ro-i, Lo Ehsar or the Lord is my Shepherd) before Valeria, Emily, Kieran and Nitai took on the roles of Maria/Rosalia, Anita, Riff and Bernard/Tony respectively in rousing renditions of the popular I Feel Pretty, Jet Song, America and Tonight Ensemble.